BWTSE/Data/README.md

-# Broken Window Investigation: Annotated dataset
+# Broken Windows Investigation: Annotated dataset

-This repository contains annotated data related to the *Broken Window Investigation* thesis conducted by [Hampus Broman](https://github.com/HBroman) and [William Levén](https://github.com/williamleven)
+This repository contains annotated data related to the *Broken Windows Investigation* thesis conducted by [Hampus Broman](https://github.com/HBroman) and [William Levén](https://github.com/williamleven)

-Read the *Broken window Investigation* thesis for more information about the procedure used to collect and annotate this data.
+Read the *Broken windows Investigation* thesis for more information about the procedure used to collect and annotate this data.

 ## Repository content